-Cards in the game of Twenty-one are worth the number of points shown.
-Face cards are worth 10 points, meaning there are far more 10s in the deck than any other value.
+The cards in Blackjack are worth the number shown on the card, with the exception of the Jack, Queen, King, and Ace.
+Face cards (the Jack, Queen, and King) have a value of 10, meaning there are more 10s in the deck than any other value.
 An ace is valued as a 1 or 11.

 If the dealer doesn’t have 21, play begins.
 When it is your turn, you may choose to take a “hit” for another card or stand on your existing total.
 You may also choose to split a pair (described below) or surrender your hand.
 Your choices are your own and you aren’t obligated to play to a specific strategy even if the other players don’t like what you’re doing.